-Where possible, data assessment will include an analysis of temporal and spatial trends in the collected data.
-Species assemblages and individual metrics will be analyzed.
-Graphs that show current and historic QHEI, IBI, MIwb and ICI scores and how these scores compare to attainment status of biocriteria will be prepared.
-Water chemistry data collected will be compared to Ohio water quality standards to determine whether any excursions from the applicable water quality criteria have occurred.
+Where possible, data assessment will include an analysis of spatial trends in the collected data, especially changes in fish and macroinvertebrate communities immediately upstream and downstream of existing migration barriers.
+Graphs that show QHEI, IBI, and ICI scores will be prepared.
+These graphs, along with an examination of individual metrics that comprise these indices and water quality data collected during sampling will be used to evaluate the degree of success resulting from specific restoration activities.
 Comparisons between water quality and biological community health will only be made if at least three water quality samples have been collected from that site.